rgarcia/dochub/README.md

-# Runnning InstaCSS
+# Runnning locally

-Make sure you have a MongoDB server running on your system.
+Make sure you MongoDB running on your system.
 For example, on Ubuntu, type

     apt-get install mongodb